 The U.S. Consumer Product Safety Commission reports 230 people on average go to the emergency room with fireworks-related injuries on each of the days around July 4.

-This week we've posted tips advising people how to protect themselves, and their homes, from fireworks.
-Over lunch yesterday, a claims manager shared some less-obvious advice based on real experience with insurance customers:
+Over lunch recently, a claims manager shared some less-obvious advice based on real experience with insurance customers:

 - Don't light fireworks on lawns.
 You might think green turf isn't flammable, but if your grass or weeds are parched, they can ignite when showered with sparks that burn at more than 1,000 degrees.